 Once you are registered, you will have the opportunity to download stories onto your Ximalaya account!

-Please note that you don’t have to enter other personal data, such home address, email address, or credit card.
+Please note that you don’t have to enter other personal data, such as home address, email address, or credit card.

 If you are not comfortable with registering, you can compile a list of your favorite stories somewhere else as I did in this post.